Manhattan tolls, plastic bag ban approved in New York budget

 The budget agreement also establishes a state commission that will come up with a system for public financing of legislative and statewide offices, with up to $100 million in taxpayer funds authorized annually for such a system.

-Cuomo and legislative leaders also agreed to legislation that would allow three hours of paid time off for New Yorkers to vote on Election Day and expand voting hours upstate to begin at 6 a.m. instead of noon.
+Cuomo and legislative leaders also agreed to legislation that would allow three hours of paid time off for New Yorkers to vote on Election Day and expand voting hours upstate in primary elections to begin at 6 a.m. instead of noon to match general election hours.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.